 At age 59, he had a heart attack.
 Then, 5 years later, he had quadruple bypass surgery.
 A few years after the surgery, he found out he had diabetes.

 Now 20 years after his heart attack, Bob is a changed man.
-He rides his bike 20 to 25 kilometres each day unless it rains or snows.
-He weighs 14 kilograms less than when he had the heart attack.
+He rides his bike 10 to 15 miles each day unless it rains or snows.
+He weighs 14 kilograms (30 pounds) less than when he had the heart attack.

 Although Bob started being more active after his heart attack and surgery, he really got moving after his doctor told him he had diabetes.